EzequielGomezCucchiararo/js-server-exercises/node-exercises/README.md

 ## 2. Show Content

-Write a node.JS program that read a txt file in local machine and shows the content of it.
+Write a node program that read a file (passed as parameter) in local machine and shows in the console the content of it.

-##3.
-Add Message
-Write a node.JS program that a txt file in local machine, shows the content and add: *"this message come from NODE.JS!"*, finally, assure changes.
+    node app.js test.txt

+_Hint: You need npm module - [`fs`](https://nodejs.org/api/fs.html)_

+## 3. HTML Code

+Write a node.JS program that read and shows in the console the html code of one external page.
+The link of the external page should be read from a file `link.txt`

+_Hint: You need npm module -> [`request`](https://github.com/request/request)_

 ##4.
-HTML Code
-Write a node.JS program that read and shows the html code of one external page

-_Hint: You need npm module -> fs_
-_Hint: You need npm module -> url_

-##5.
 File list

 Write a node.JS program that list the name files of the current directory

 _Hint:_